Hotels in Chicago, Illinois

 Which hotels in Chicago, Illinois offer free breakfast?

-Which hotels in Chicago, Illinois have a pool?
+Which hotels in Chicago, Illinois have an outdoor pool?

 Which hotels in Chicago, Illinois have suites or extra space?

-Which hotels in Chicago, Illinois have an in-room kitchen or kitchenette?
+Which hotels in Chicago, Illinois have a full in-room kitchen?

 Ready to book in Chicago?